 We expect all our business partners to commit to doing business ethically, sustainably and responsibly.

-The purpose with our anti-corruption commitment is to share insight into our program for preventing corruption and to promote a culture in which corruption is difficult to perpetrate.
+The purpose with our ethics and compliance commitment is to share insight into our program for preventing corruption and human rights abuse and to promote a culture in which corruption and abuse are difficult to perpetrate.
 It has been created for the benefit of our stakeholders who want to invest in our mission and vision.
 We have categorized our stakeholders into five main groups: employees, business partners, farmers, investors, and society.

 Taking an active stance against human rights abuse is more than a corporate initiative, it’s a moral obligation.
 Our business activities can impact human rights in both our own operations as well as our business partners’, and we therefore have a responsibility and duty to uphold human rights.